josqu4red/lita-gerrit/README.md

 **lita-gerrit** is a handler for [Lita](https://github.com/jimmycuadra/lita) that allows interaction with Gerrit code review tool.

-It listens for patchset ids on the chat and for events on HTTP interface.
+It allows to fetch Gerrit changes details from the chat and listens for hook events on HTTP interface.

+It depends on HTTParty because Gerrit uses HTTP digest authentication, which is not supported by Lita's built-in HTTP client, Faraday.

 ## Installation